Addison00-00/UX-220-Assignment-1/research.md

 - *Goal Setting:* regarded as one of the strategies that encourages learner autonomy; affects performance and enhances achievement.

 - appropriate goal setting, along with timely and specific feedback, can lead to higher achievement, better performance, a high level of self-efficacy, and self-regulation.

-*Discussion And Conclusion*
+## Citation

+MOELLER, A. J., THEILER, J. M., & WU, C. (2012).
+Goal Setting and Student Achievement: A Longitudinal Study.
+The Modern Language Journal, 96(2), 153–169. http://www.jstor.org/stable/41684067